Reference Date: 17-July-2018

-Cereal production in 2017 estimated at record level
+Cereal production in 2018 forecast at above average level

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.